Thinkr3/cse15l-lab-reports/lab1.md

 5. You're ready to ssh!

 ## Step 2: ssh the Server
-1. On your git bash terminal type the server you want to connect to:
+1. On your git bash terminal type the server you want to connect to: `ssh user@some.host.com`
     - Image
-2. Then type in the password to your server
+2. Then type in the password to your user
     - Image
 3. Bam!
 Connected and ready to code!